lmorg/murex/CONTRIBUTING.md

 ## See Also

 * [Compatibility Commitment](/compatibility.md):
-  Hack confidence in our backwards compatibility
+  Murex is committed to excellent backwards compatibility

 <hr/>